 Admission to the Teacher Education Program is by application directly to the College of Education.
 Admission is competitive and is based on academic achievement in the undergraduate program and on other indications of potential in meeting the program goals.
 Students interested in seeking credentials to teach should contact the College of Education as early in their college career as possible and must attend a Group Information Session on the Teacher Education Program.
 Group Information Sessions are offered throughout the academic year.
 At these Sessions, students are informed of the features and requirements of the program.
 Students are advised of the required Minimum Performance Standards and are asked to apprise the department of requests for accommodations.
 UMW students who are interested in the Teacher Education Program should attend one of these Group Information Sessions as soon as possible.
-Prospective transfer students who are interested in the Teacher Education Program are also encouraged to attend one of these Group Information Sessions.
+Prospective transfer students who are interested in the Teacher Education Program should attend one of these Group Information Sessions.

 Admission, continuation, and exit requirements are defined within a three-stage procedure: (1) Undergraduate Admission, (2) Graduate Admission, and (3) Successful Completion of the Program and Recommendation for Licensure.
 Detailed descriptions of the program requirements are explained on the College of Education web page.